-Yes.
+Impactions and infections are more common in small to medium-sized breeds, including Beagles, Basset Hounds, Chihuahuas, Cocker Spaniels, Dachshunds, Miniature and Toy Poodles, and Lhasa Apsos.
 Large-breed dogs seldom suffer from anal gland problems.
-Impactions and infections are more common in small to medium sized breeds, including Beagles, Basset Hounds, Chihuahuas, Cocker Spaniels, Dachshunds, Miniature and Toy Poodles and Lhasa Apsos.

 The symptoms are pretty easy to spot to know if it’s time for anal gland expression.

-- excessively biting or licking the area (learn more about why dogs lick)
+- Excessively biting or licking their butt (learn more about why dogs lick)

-- releasing the contents of his anal glands indoors
+- Releasing the contents of their anal glands indoors

-- bleeding or pus draining from around his anus
+- Bleeding or pus draining from around the anus

 If you see blood or pus around your dog’s anus, it’s time to visit your veterinarian as soon as possible.
-These symptoms could indicate a serious infection or ruptured anal glands.
+These symptoms could indicate a serious infection or ruptured anal sacs.

-If your dog isn’t bleeding or oozing pus around his anus, it’s usually safe for you to express the dog’s glands yourself.
+If your dog isn’t bleeding or oozing pus around their anus, it’s usually safe for you to empty the dog’s glands yourself.
 Below are proper at-home dog anal gland expression practices.